Swift Cheat Sheet

 Floats cannot be signed or unsigned.

-|
+| |

 Boolean

-|
+| |

-.
+In Objective-C comparative statements, 0 and nil were considered false and any non-zero/non-nil values were considered true.
 However, this is not the case in Swift.
-Instead, you’ll need to directly check their value such as if x == 0
+Instead, you’ll need to directly check their value such as if x == 0 or if object != nil

 Primitives

 nil : Used to specify a null object pointer.
-When classes are first initialized, all properties of the class point to nil
+When classes are first initialized, all properties of the class point to nil.

 Enum & Bitmask Types